At a Glance: Heating Technologies

 • Learning algorithms that avoid the need to program a set schedule.

-• Ability to control the heating and cooling system remotely through wireless apps on their phones or tablets.
+• Ability to control the heating and cooling system remotely via the internet on computers, phones, or tablets.

 • Feedback notifications on the energy-saving potential of your thermostat set point and other efficient settings.